BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Learn-BetonQuest.md

 add and remove tags.
 Pretty useless.

 Nothing could be more wrong.
 Tags are one the most powerful things in BetonQuest.
 They just need to be used with `tag` condition.
-Open _conditions.yml_ and add the line
+Open _conditions.yml_ and add this line:

 ```YAML linenums="1"
   has_beton_tag: "tag beton"